Bylaws of Saint Lucy’s Auxiliary to the Blind

 Section 1.
 Officers

-The officers of the Auxiliary shall be a President, First Vice President, Second Vice President and Liaison to Blind and Vision Rehabilitation Services of Pittsburgh, Recording Secretary, Assistant Recording Secretary, Corresponding Secretary, Controller, and Treasurer.
+The officers of the Auxiliary shall be a President, First Vice President, Second Vice President, Recording Secretary, Assistant Recording Secretary, Corresponding Secretary, Controller, and Treasurer.
 The officers shall perform the duties prescribed by these bylaws and by the parliamentary authority adopted by the Auxiliary.

 Section 2.
 Nominations